neuropoly/intranet.neuro.polymtl.ca/_sources/comprehensive-exam-guide.md

 ## What is the first step/Where do I start?

-Start by discussing with your supervisor about whom you would want to include in your jury (see below).
+Contact the secretary of études supérieures for your program (eg: Amal Bennani if you are in biomedical engineering) and ask for the up-to-date procedure for the "examen de synthèse".
+Then, discuss with your supervisor about whom you would want to include in your jury (see below).

 ## Jury